CoffeeAndCoke/CraigslistBot/README.md

 ## Synopsis

 This script takes a craigslist URL as a command line parameter and emails the top 5 most recent posts.
-It’s a the beginning of a bot with smarter features being added.
+It’s the beginning of a bot with smarter features being added as time goes on.

 ## Example